Isabella I of Castile: Government

 Both Isabella and Ferdinand established very few new governmental and administrative institutions in their respective kingdoms.
 Especially in Castile, their main achievement was to use more effectively the institutions that had existed during the reigns of John II and Henry IV.
 Historically, the center of the Castilian government had been the royal household, together with its surrounding court.
 The household was traditionally divided into two overlapping bodies.
 The first body was made up of household officials, mainly people of the nobility, who carried out governmental and political functions for which they received special payment.
 The second body was made up of some 200 permanent servants or continos who performed a wide range of confidential functions on behalf of the rulers.
 By the 1470s, when Isabella began to take a firm grip on the royal administration, the senior offices of the royal household were simply honorary titles and held strictly by the nobility.
 The positions of a more secretarial nature were often held by senior churchmen.
 Substantial revenues were attached to such offices and were therefore enjoyed greatly, on an effectively hereditary basis, by the great Castilian houses of nobility.
 While the nobles held the titles, individuals of lesser breeding did the real work.

 Traditionally, the main advisory body to the rulers of Castile was the Royal Council.
 The council, under the monarch, had full power to resolve all legal and political disputes.
 The council was responsible for supervising all senior administrative officials, such as the Crown representatives in all of the major towns.
 It was also the supreme judicial tribunal of the kingdom.
 In 1480, during the Cortes of Toledo, Isabella made many reforms to the Royal Council.
 Previously there had been two distinct yet overlapping categories of royal councillor.
 One formed a group which possessed both judicial and administrative responsibilities.
 This portion consisted of some bishops, some nobles, and an increasingly important element of professional administrators with legal training known as letrados.
 The second category of traditional councillor had a less formal role.
 This role depended greatly on the individuals' political influence and personal influence with the monarch.
-During Isabella's reign, the role of this second category was completely eliminated.
-As mentioned previously, Isabella had little care for personal bribes or favours.
+During Isabella's reign, the role of this second category was eliminated.
+As mentioned previously, Isabella had little care for personal bribes or favors.
 Because of this, this second type of councillor, usually of the nobility, was only allowed to attend the council of Castile as an observer.